 NIH Data Management and Sharing Plans

 - Applications for Receipt Dates BEFORE Jan 25, 2023

 - Applications for Receipt Dates ON/AFTER Jan 25, 2023

 Under the new 2023 NIH Data Management and Sharing (DMS) Policy, all applicants planning to generate scientific data must prepare a DMS Plan describing how the scientific data will be managed and shared.
 In preparation for the new NIH DMS policy, the NIH released a new scientific data sharing website in April 2022, providing guidance on how to write a data management and sharing plan.
-In August 2022, the NIH released an Implementation Details Notice (NOT-OD-22-189) providing a preview of a draft DMS plan format page which will be converted to a final fillable format page by Fall 2022.
+In August 2022, the NIH released an Implementation Details Notice (NOT-OD-22-189) providing an optional DMS Plan format page which will be converted to a final fillable format page by Fall 2022.

 Applications subject to NIH’s Genomic Data Sharing (GDS) Policy should also address GDS-specific considerations within the elements of a DMS Plan.

 - Elements to Include in a Data Management and Sharing Plan

 - Assessment of Data Management and Sharing Plans

 Note that funding opportunities or ICs may have specific expectations (for example: scientific data to share, relevant standards, repository selection).
 View a list of NIH Institute and Center data sharing policies.
 Investigators are encouraged to contact program officers with questions about specific ICO requirements.